The Devil Wears Prada (film): Casting

-Casting Andy was more difficult.
-Fox wanted a young A-list actress, and felt Rachel McAdams, then coming off successes in Mean Girls and The Notebook, would help the film's commercial prospects.
-McAdams turned down several offers to play Andy, telling the studio she was trying to avoid mainstream Hollywood projects for a while.
+For Andy, Fox wanted a young A-list actress, and felt Rachel McAdams, then coming off successes in Mean Girls and The Notebook, would help the film's commercial prospects.
+McAdams turned down several offers to play Andy.
 Kate Hudson was offered the role but declined due to scheduling conflicts with You, Me and Dupree.
-She later stated that she regretted that decision.
-Kirsten Dunst, Natalie Portman and Scarlett Johansson, were other actresses considered for the role.

-Anne Hathaway, by contrast, actively sought the part, tracing "Hire me" in the sand of the zen garden on Hacken's desk when she talked about the project with the executive.
-While Frankel liked her enough to not require her to audition, she knew she was not the studio's first choice and he would have to be patient (other accounts say that she was the only actress considered for the role).
-Fox production chief Elizabeth Gabler says the studio had not realized how strong her audience was after the Princess Diaries films.
-In one of their meetings, Gabler recalls Hathaway sitting on her couch giving her notes on the third act.
-While the studio did not use those notes, "her sensibilities were completely aligned with what we ended up doing."
-Hathaway took the part to work with Streep, but also due to some personal aspects.
-She celebrated when she learned she had gotten the part.
+Kirsten Dunst, Natalie Portman, and Scarlett Johansson were considered.
+Anne Hathaway actively sought the part, tracing "Hire me" in the sand of the zen garden on Hacken's desk when she talked about the project with the executive.
+While Frankel liked her enough not to require her to audition, she thought she was not the studio's first choice and he would have to be patient.

-Over 100 actresses had been considered for Emily before one of the casting agents taped Emily Blunt reading some of the lines elsewhere on the Fox lot as she was leaving for her flight to London following her audition for Eragon.
-Although she read them in her own British accent despite the character being written as American like in the novel, Frankel was interested; Finerman liked her for her sense of humor.
-After the makers of Eragon cast Sienna Guillory, Frankel called her in the bathroom of "some dive club" in London, where she was consoling herself with her sister.
-He told her that while he would have cast her just from the tape, the studio wanted to see another audition with her dressed more in character.
+Over 100 actresses were considered for Emily before a casting agent taped Emily Blunt reading some of the lines elsewhere on the Fox lot after her audition for Eragon.
+She read them in her own British accent which interested Frankel as he liked her sense of humor.
+After the makers of Eragon cast Sienna Guillory, Frankel called Blunt, saying that while he would have cast her just from the tape, the studio wanted to see another audition with her dressed more in character.
 She insisted on continuing to play the character as British.
-Both Hathaway and Blunt lost weight for their roles, with Hathaway later recounting that they "would clutch at each other and cry because we were so hungry."
-Blunt later denied rumors she did this at the filmmakers' request.